 So what exactly have we innovated and how can you benefit from it?
 The recent Forrester report noted all of our reference customers achieving test automation of over 50%, which is well over double the industry average.
 To achieve this – to really push the bounds of test automation in a practical way that increases your level of test automation – we identified three key challenges of software testing, and created technologies to solve them.
 These are all available for you to use today.

 1. Managing (and understanding) the impact of change

 Testing organizations spend an inordinate amount of time maintaining their test cases as the application changes.
 Change comes in many different forms, including new functionality being introduced into the application, or a re-architecture of existing application functionality.
 Either way, the testing team needs to identify what has changed, map those changes to their current testing strategy to discover the delta, and devise a strategy for building new test cases to cover the gaps while updating existing test cases to keep working.

-So we bring in the bots.
-Parasoft’s Change Advisor identifies changes in application interfaces and provides a handy change template that maps different versions of the service to each other.
+Run Parasoft’s Change Advisor to identify changes in application interfaces and create a handy change template that maps different versions of the service to each other.
 It can then be used to bulk re-factor any test cases that might be affected by this change.

-With this technology, teams can reduce maintenance costs associated with test cases and virtual services, while giving testers the comfort in knowing that the artifacts that they are creating today are still gonna work tomorrow.
+With this technology, teams can reduce maintenance costs associated with test cases and virtual services, while giving testers the comfort of knowing that the artifacts that they are creating today are still going to work tomorrow.
 And with this change mitigation workflow, we enable much wider test automation adoption and scaling.

 2. Getting adequate knowledge about how the APIs work